dzackgarza/Notes/Talks/Math Subject GRE/Slides.md

 - Multiple choice, 5 choices
 - 66 questions, 170 minutes
 - No downside to guessing
+- Only offered 3x/year
-- Only offered 3x/year, need to register ~2 months in advance
+- Need to register ~2 months in advance

 <!-- slide -->
 # References